 We look after creep (allowing for the thickness of the paper from the inside pages to the outside pages), and we carefully collate, saddle stitch, fold and trim the booklet.

-We offer a gloss or matt varnish or celloglaze on the outside of the cover to add great impact to your publication.
+We offer a gloss or matt celloglaze on the outside of the cover to add great impact to your publication.

 You can choose a PDF proof at no charge, or a hard copy proof for an additional charge.
 Booklets are often complex documents and more can go wrong than with simple single sheet documents.
 We therefore recommend you ask for a hard copy proof.